 Why use a frame creation workshop?

 In a frame creation workshop the core stakeholders and/ or design team members of an open, complex and networked problem come together to collectively develop new frames and solution directions for that problem.
-The frame creation workshop is the core element of each frame creation project.
+The frame creation workshop is the core element of the Frame Creation methodology developed by Kees Dorst.

 How was the frame creation workshop developed?

-Dorst found that as the reframing practice of designers is similar to the practice of phenomenologists, we can borrow methods from phenomenologists to support reframing problems and through that radical innovation.
-To identify and analyse themes we therefore use the method of hermeneutic phenomenology.
-In our research centres we have developed a structured workshop set up based on the book ‘Researching lived experience’ by Max van Manen (1990), and the guidelines for thematic analysis developed by Dick Rijken.
-The workshop design has evolved through our applications of the technique in social innovation projects.
+Kees Dorst found that the framing practices of designers are similar to the practice of phenomenologists.
+We can therefore borrow methods from phenomenologists to support reframing problems which can help us develop new perspectives on these problems and open up new pathways to solutions.
+While I worked at the UTS Design Innovation Research Centre from 2013-2016 we developed a structured workshop set up based on the book ‘Researching lived experience’ by Max van Manen (1990), and the guidelines for thematic analysis developed by Dick Rijken.
+The workshop design evolved through our applications of the technique in social innovation projects.

 How does it work?